maicos-devel/scatterkit/docs/src/index.rst

 Scatterkit Documentation
 ========================

-This documentation covers everything you need to know about Scatterkit, the Molecular Analysis for Interfacial and Confined Systems toolkit.
+This documentation covers everything you need to know about Scatterkit.
 There are five sections:

 - :ref:`userdoc-get-started`
 - :ref:`userdoc-how-to`